 The Fund's Board of Trustees can change this investment objective without a shareholder vote.

-■ at least 80% of the Fund's net assets in equity securities of small-capitalization companies.
+■ at least 80% of the Fund's net assets (plus the amount of any borrowings for investment purposes, if any) in equity securities of small-capitalization companies.